radheshpai87/forge.ai/replit.md

   - Protected routes - users must authenticate before accessing main features
   - User data stored in browser localStorage
   - Consistent styling with grid background and gradient effects
+- Implemented conversation memory feature (like ChatGPT):
+  - Created ConversationContext to manage chat history
+  - Built ChatView component with conversational interface
+  - Added chat function to geminiService that includes conversation history
+  - Conversations persist across sessions (stored in localStorage per user)
+  - Features: New chat, clear conversation, message history with markdown support
+  - AI remembers all previous messages in the conversation for context
+  - Chat set as default view for new users

 ## Running the Project
 The project runs automatically via the configured workflow using `npm run dev`.
 The application is accessible through the Replit webview on port 5000.